Add To Favorites

 Share old memories, make new ones

-Show each syllable of your cinquain with a distinctive accent mark made with colored Crayola Model Magic.
+Show each syllable of the cinquain with a distinctive accent mark made with colored Crayola Model Magic.
 Make tiny icons that reflect the theme of your poem to mark each syllable—such as the party balloons shown here.
-Create your own signature colors by mixing two or three colors of Model Magic together.
+Create custom colors by mixing two or three colors of Model Magic together.
 Try swirling colors together for more special effects.
-You could even color-code the syllables.
+Students could even color-code the syllables.

-Allow your icons to dry.
-Use Crayola School Glue to glue them above each syllable of your cinquain.
+Allow the icons to dry.
+Use Crayola School Glue to glue them above each syllable of the cinquain.
 Air-dry the page flat.

 Add decorative details with markers.
-Read your cinquain to appreciative audiences of families and other students.
-Display your beautiful cinquains in your classroom or school hallways.
+Read the cinquain to appreciative audiences of families and other students.
+Display the beautiful cinquains in the classroom or school hallways.

 Haiku is a "snapshot" of words, often related to nature or seasons.
 This poetry may not rhyme, but briefly captures a mo